TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 ### Features? =

 Well its 967.60 mb size, Its debloated !
 NO MORE GOOGLE, OR XIAOMI in it, at least not forced in our faces.
-Since its so small , it should be very good on the battery and beccause of this performance of the phone during usage of apps should be optimal too, the best performance these 2gb ram , this cpu can offer.
+Since its so small , it should be very good on the battery and because of this performance of the phone during usage of apps should be optimal too, the best performance these 2gb ram , this cpu can offer.
 It comes rooted by default.